kubedb/docs/docs/guides/proxysql/concepts/proxysql-version/index.md

 `spec.podSecurityPolicies.databasePolicyName` is a required field that specifies the name of the pod security policy required to get the ProxySQL pod(s) running.

 ## Next Steps

-#TODO: edit the link
-- Deploy your first ProxySQL to load balance MySQL Group Replication with KubeDB by following the guide
+- Learn how to use KubeDB ProxySQL to load balance MySQL Group Replication [here](/docs/guides/proxysql/quickstart/mysqlgrp/index.md)